raulk/FIPs/FIPS/fip-draft_foundational_fvm.md

   length".
 Together, they define the bounds of a slice of memory.
 - Syscall arguments prefixed with `o_` represent output parameters.
 - The `Result` return type carries a **syscall error number** and the specified payload type.
-The latter only appears when the syscall succeeded (with error number `0`).
+The latter only appears when the syscall succeeded (implied by error number `0`).
 These error numbers are ephemeral, and have no meaning beyond the FVM syscall boundary.
 Refer to the [FVM Error Conditions] document for more info.

 #### Namespace: `actor`